Request for Proposals

 - All partnership projects must participate in joint marketing and communications campaigns with HumanitiesDC during the grant period.

-- Applicants will be expected to identify the final educational product that will be archived in the DC Digital Museum at the end of the grant period.
+- Applicants will be expected to identify the final educational product that will be archived in the DC Digital Museum.

 - Applicants will be expected to assign individuals to the following roles: